Hitesh1711/quiz/CONTRIBUTING.md

-# Contributing to Contact App
+# Contributing to Quiz
 First off, thanks for taking the time to contribute.
-The following is a set of guidelines for contributing to Contact App and its packages, which are hosted in the (https://github.com/praveenrawal/contact-app) on GitHub.
+The following is a set of guidelines for contributing to Quiz and its packages, which are hosted in the (https://github.com/purvansh/quiz.git) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## CODE OF CONDUCT